Pacific Southwest Airlines Flight 182: Aftermath

 In the aftermath of the devastation on the ground, a controversy was renewed in San Diego over the placement of such a busy airport in a heavily populated area.
 Despite proposals to relocate it, San Diego International Airport, the busiest single-runway commercial airport in the U.S., remains in use at the same site.
-The crash site was cordoned off by police and remained so for an entire year.
+The crash site was cordoned by police and remained so for an entire year.

 At the time, PSA Flight 182 was the U.S.'s deadliest commercial air disaster, surpassed eight months later on May 25, 1979, when American Airlines Flight 191 (a McDonnell Douglas DC-10) crashed in Chicago.

-As a result of the crash, the NTSB recommended the immediate implementation of a Terminal Radar Service Area around Lindbergh Field to provide for the separation of aircraft, as well as an immediate review of control procedures for all busy terminal areas.
+As a result of the crash, the NTSB recommended the immediate implementation of a terminal radar service area around Lindbergh Field to provide for the separation of aircraft, as well as an immediate review of control procedures for all busy terminal areas.
 This initial rule did not include small, general-aviation aircraft.
-Therefore, on May 15, 1980, the Federal Aviation Administration, implemented what is called Class B airspace to provide for the separation of all aircraft operating in the area.
-Additionally, all aircraft, regardless of size, are required to operate under "positive radar control", a rule that allows only radar control from the ground for all aircraft operating in the airport's airspace.
+Therefore, on May 15, 1980, the Federal Aviation Administration implemented Class B airspace to provide for the separation of all aircraft operating in the area.
+Additionally, all aircraft, regardless of size, are required to operate under positive radar control, a rule that allows only radar control from the ground for all aircraft operating in the airport's airspace.

 At the time of the crash, Lindbergh Field was the only airport in San Diego County with an instrument landing system.
-Since the Cessna pilot was practicing instrument landings, the FAA quickly installed the system at Montgomery Field and McClellan-Palomar Airport, as well as a localizer approach to Gillespie Field, to allow pilots to practice at smaller airports.
+As the Cessna pilot was practicing instrument landings, the FAA quickly installed the system at Montgomery Field and McClellan-Palomar Airport, as well as a localizer approach to Gillespie Field, to allow pilots to practice at smaller airports.